top of page

 Key considerations

-• Support Services: It's essential to ensure access to appropriate support services, whether it's supported independent living, shared housing, or in-home support, to meet the individual's needs.
+• Support Services: It's essential to ensure access to appropriate support services, whether it's supported living, shared housing, or in-home support, to meet the individual's needs.
+Access to a suitable day programme, community activities, and transportation, also needs to be considered.

-• Financial Considerations: Moving out may require financial assistance, such as government programs or support from organizations that help with housing and living expenses.
+• Financial Considerations: Moving out may require financial assistance, such as government programs, support from organizations that help with housing and living expenses, and at times, personal contributions.

 • Transition Planning: A well-planned transition, starting early with discussions and preparation, can help ensure a smoother and more successful move.

-• Emotions and Adjustment: Parents may experience a range of emotions, from pride and excitement to extreme anxiety, sadness and guilt.
-It's important to acknowledge these feelings and allow oneself time to adjust.
+• Emotions and Support: Parents/guardians may experience a range of emotions, from pride and excitement to extreme anxiety, sadness and guilt.
+It is important to acknowledge these feelings and allow oneself time to adjust.
+Parents/guardians can seek support from other parents of disabled children, support groups, or professionals who can offer guidance, counselling and resources.

-• Maintaining Relationships: Though the child is moving out, it's important to maintain a strong relationship with them, whether through regular visits, phone calls, or other forms of communication.
-(The Welfare Guardian will remain directly involved with the provider and the house staff.)
+• Maintaining Relationships: Though the child is moving out, it is important to maintain a strong relationship with them, whether through regular visits, phone/video calls, or other forms of communication.
+The Welfare Guardian will remain directly involved with the provider and house staff.

-• Self-Care: Parents need to prioritize their own well-being and engage in self-care activities to help them cope with the anxiety that comes with such a major change.
+• Self-Care: Parents/guardians need to prioritize their own well-being and engage in self-care activities to help them cope with the anxiety that comes with such a major change.

-Using the EGL approach, families/whanau and Circles of Support groups can help their adult child establish an independent living arrangement within their own community, and with friends they know from their school.
-Interested families are encouraged to meet regularly to build relationships and develop a shared vision.
-This is a process that takes time and should not be rushed.
-Once the vision is clear, the group of families can approach the NASC to find a provider who aligns with their goals.
-Securing the right home and caregivers is also a key part of this journey that may require more creative thinking and problem-solving skills.
+Using the EGL approach, families/whanau and Circles of Support can help their adult child establish an independent living arrangement within their own community, with compatible friends from their school or local community.
+During the later school years, interested families can meet up regularly to build relationships and develop a shared vision.
+Once the vision is clear, the family group can approach the NASC together, to find a provider who aligns with their goals.
+Securing the right house and best staff, is a key part of this journey that may require more creative thinking and problem-solving skills.
+This process can take time and should not be rushed.

 Residential Providers & other Living Options